yuxiaoba/my-wowchemy-site/content/publication/logreducer22/index.md

 ---
-title: "LogReducer: Identify and Reduce Log Hotspots inKernel on the Fly"
+title: "LogReducer: Identify and Reduce Log Hotspots in Kernel on the Fly"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here